8 Cyber Security Best Practices for Business

 While small businesses often operate by word of mouth and intuitional knowledge, cyber security is one area where it is essential to document your protocols.
-The Small Business Administration (SBA)’s Cybersecurity portal provides online training, checklists and information specifically to protect online businesses.
+The Small Business Administration (SBA)’s Cybersecurity portal provides online training, checklists, and information specific to protect online businesses.
 The FCC’s Cyberplanner 2.0 provides a starting point for your security document.
-Consider also participating in the C3 Voluntary Program for Small Businesses, which contains a detailed toolkit for determining and documenting cyber security policies.
+Consider also participating in the C3 Voluntary Program for Small Businesses, which contains a detailed toolkit for determining and documenting cyber security best practices and cyber security policies.

 3. Plan for mobile devices

 With 59 percent of businesses currently allowing BYOD, according to the Tech Pro Research 2016 BYOD, Wearables and IoT: Strategies Security and Satisfaction, it is essential that companies have a documented BYOD policy that focuses on security precautions.
 With the increasing popularity of wearables, such as smart watches and fitness trackers with wireless capability, it is essential to include these devices in a policy.
 Norton by Symantec also recommends that small businesses require employees to set up automatic security updates and require that the company’s password policy apply to all mobile devices accessing the network.

 Employees often wear many hats at SMBs, making it essential that all employees accessing the network be trained on your company’s network cyber security best practices and security policies.